leonlinsx/minimal-mistakes/_posts/2020-04-15-Google-keen.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Keen/Keen 8.jpg)

 After clicking save, my gem was created, and I could find it by clicking on the "gems" option in the navigation menu, which I assume shows all the gems that I've created.
 This would be in comparison to "feed", which would be gems that Keen thinks I should check out.
-The "following" option gives me the option to add more searches or queestions to this collection.
+The "following" option gives me the option to add more searches or questions to this collection.

 That's the flow from signup to the collection creation step done, so let's also look at how browsing works.